10 Free things to do in Mumbai that are fun & safe

 If you’re going to splurge on anything in Mumbai, India, during your visit, I’d recommend you spend the extra money on your accommodations.
 There are enough fun free things to do in Mumbai, so you don’t have to spend a lot on excursions – if you don’t want to.

-Mumbai is like a cross between Los Angeles and New York, and while general prices are of course much lower than in the USA, real estate is at a premium in this mega city.
+To this American, Mumbai felt like an Indian cross between Los Angeles and New York.
+Of course, general prices are much lower than in the USA, but even us budget slow travelers found out rentals (and real estate in general) is at a premium in this mega city.
 The most basic Airbnbs in this Indian city cost more than in bigger cities of other Asian countries like Thailand or the Philippines.

-Again I say: spend the money on the accommodations.
+But again I say: spend your extra money on accommodations.
 After wandering around the city streets in a mega city, you will enjoy a return to a clean, quiet, comfy home base.

 Fun free things to do in Mumbai

-An ideally located spot in the Coloaba area will help in your quest to experience free things to do in Mumbai.
+An ideally located ‘home base’ in the Colaba area will help in your quest to experience free things to do in Mumbai.
 Actually, any neighborhood near common bus routes and train tracks can save money on getting around.

 Uber and Ola are readily available, as are a million taxis, but those e-hail car rides will cost you two bucks or more to go a couple of kilometers.